 - an egg

 - vanilla extract

 - baking powder

 Begin by beating together the wet ingredients in a bowl.

 Add in the dry ingredients and whisk until just incorporated.

 Pro Tip: lumps are okay in the waffle batter.
 Don’t feel the need to stir until lumps are completely gone.

-NOTE: For this waffle recipe, I use a Belgian waffle maker and the batter is enough for one waffle.
+NOTE: For this waffle recipe, I use a Belgian waffle maker and the batter is enough for one.
 Your waffle maker might be a different size than the one I use.
-If you have a bit of batter left over, make a second smaller waffle.
+If you have a bit of batter left over, make a second smaller one.